Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Numerical Experiments

 where $k=(k_1,k_2)$, $\varepsilon>0$ can be taken arbitrarily small, and $N$ is the number of spatial grid points.
 Here we numerically take $\varepsilon=0$.
 Moreover, $\tilde{f}_k,~\tilde{g}_k$ are all random variables that are uniformly distributed in the interval $[0,1]$.
 We employ the standard Fourier pseudospectral method (FFT) for spatial discretization and fix $T=1$ as the final time.

 In Figure~\ref{fig1}, we performed numerical experiments for the Lie splitting scheme \eqref{kglie}.
 Here we normalized the initial data $\|z_0+\langle\nabla\rangle^{-1}z_1\|_{H^\frac12}=1$, and took Fourier modes $N=(2^{13},2^{13})$.
 For the reference solution, we used a small time step size $\tau=2^{-12}$.
-From the figure on the left, we can see that the numerical results are better than we predicted in Theorem~\ref{theosob}.
+From the figure on the left, we can see that the numerical results are better than predicted in Theorem~\ref{theosob}.
 Nevertheless, we can clearly observe an order reduction.
-Here, the reason is that the random initial data may give better properties in $L^p$ spaces and the finite Fourier series also contain some smoothening effect.
-From the figure on the right, we can see that the numerical method converges with order $1$, which fits our theorem very well.
+Here, possible reasons for the superconvergence include the finite Fourier series having a smoothing effect or some implicit regularization from global accumulation.
+From the figure on the right, we can see that the numerical method converges with the order $1$, which fits our theorem very well.

 In Figure~\ref{fig2}, we performed numerical experiments for the Strang splitting scheme \eqref{kgstrang}.
 Here we again normalized the initial data $\|z_0+\langle\nabla\rangle^{-1}z_1\|_{H^\frac12}=1$, and took Fourier modes $N=(2^{13},2^{13})$.
 For the reference solution, we used a small time step size $\tau=2^{-12}$.
-From the figure on the left, we can see that the error converges quite well with order $s+\frac12$, which coincides with the order we proved for larger $s$ in Theorem~\ref{theosob}, but is different from what we predicted in Remark~\ref{remsob}.
-We observed that the convergence results are better in higher dimensions than in lower dimensions, and we found irregular convergence behavior in the one-dimensional case (see Figure~\ref{fig3}).
+From the figure on the left, we can see that the error converges with order a bit more than $s+\frac12$, while an order reduction also exists, which is similar to Figure~\ref{fig1}.
 From the figure on the right, we can see that the numerical method converges with order $2$, which fits our theorem very well.